jupyter/docker-stacks/docs/using/common.md

 docker run -d -p 8888:8888 jupyter/base-notebook start-notebook.sh --NotebookApp.base_url=/some/path
 ```

-## Docker Environment Variable Options
+## Docker Options

-Several configurable environment variables exist that allow for customizing the container environment before
-launching the notebook server.
-These environment variables are configured by passing arguments to the
+You may instruct the `start-notebook.sh` script to customize the container environment before launching the notebook server.
+You do so by passing
-`docker run` command.
+arguments to the `docker run` command.

 - `-e NB_USER=<username>` - The desired username and associated home folder.
 Default value is `jovyan`.
 Setting `NB_USER` refits the `jovyan`
   default user and ensures that the desired user has the correct file permissions for the new home directory that gets created at
   `/home/<username>`.
-Use this environment variable argument when mounting host volumes with a specific home folder.
+For this option to take effect you must run the container with `--user root`, set the working directory `-w /home/${NB_USER}`
+  and set the environment variable `-e CHOWN_HOME=yes`.
+  Example Usage:
+  `docker run --rm -it -p 8888:8888 -e NB_USER="my-username" -e CHOWN_HOME=yes -w /home/${NB_USER} --user root jupyter/base-notebook:latest`

 - `-e NB_UID=1000` - Instructs the startup script to switch the numeric user ID of `${NB_USER}` to the given value.
+Default value is `1000`.
   This feature is useful when mounting host volumes with specific owner permissions.
-  For this option to take effect, you must run the container with `--user root`.
+For this option to take effect, you must run the container
+  with `--user root`.
 (The startup script will `su ${NB_USER}` after adjusting the user ID.)
-  You might consider using modern Docker options `--user` and `--group-add` instead.
+You might consider using the modern Docker options
-  See the last bullet below for details.
+  `--user` and `--group-add` instead.
+See bullet points regarding `--user` and `--group-add`.

 - `-e NB_GID=100` - Instructs the startup script to change the primary group of`${NB_USER}` to `${NB_GID}`
   (the new group is added with a name of `${NB_GROUP}` if it is defined, otherwise the group is named `${NB_USER}`).
   This feature is useful when mounting host volumes with specific group permissions.